-The project will find risk areas for leaching of dissolved phosphorous.
+The project identified areas sensitive for leaching of dissolved phosphorous.
 As opposed to particulate phosphorous is dissolved phosphorous always directly available for water living organisms.
+The map shows the probability that a soil sample has a low content of aluminum and thereby is sensitive for losses of dissolved phosphorus.

 Agriculture is a main contributor of nutrients to water recipients and nutrient losses need to be reduced to meet good ecological status according to EU Water Framework Directive.